andrijun0406/DellAzureStackHCI/UAT/README.md

 ## Hardware Failure Test - Removing Disk
 ### Scenario 01 - Remove one disk in one of the cluster node
 #### Steps
+**Step 1 ** Run PowerShell to fill variables and make sure all management tools are installed

 #### Expected Results
 #### Result Capture